devashishnyati/Tanks-Multiplayer-Game/Week1ScrumReport.md

 Team Member Name:
 Devashish Nyati .
-What I did today: Come up with the idea of the game (Squish theme) and had a discussion with the team.
+What I did today: Came up with the idea of the game (Squish theme) and had a discussion with the team.
 What I plan to do today:  work on the UI part of the game.